 The industry has gone through an immense structural change over the last 10 years.
-The production of industrial minerals has risen greatly and that of dimension stone, crushed rock, sand and gravel moderately, whereas there has been a substantial reduction in metalmining.
-From 1999 to 2000, the turnover for industrial minerals rose from NOK 2.5 to 2.8 billion, dimension stone from NOK 0.8 to 0.9 billion.
-Metallic ores rose somewhat, for the first time for many years from NOK 0.4 to 0.5 billion.
+The production of industrial minerals has risen greatly and that of dimension stone, crushed rock, sand and gravel moderately, whereas there has been a substantial reduction in metal mining.
+From 2000 to 2001, the turnover for industrial minerals was NOK 2.8 to 2.4 billion, dimension stone from NOK 0.9 to 1.0 billion.
+Metallic ores rose somewhat, NOK 0.5 to 0.6 billion.

-Gravel and crushed rock, however, dropped from NOK 3.1 to 2.6 billion, because of less building activity, particularly in the road sector.
+Gravel and crushed rock, however, dropped from NOK 2.6 to 2.5 billion, because of less building activity, particularly in the road sector.